 converting three existing shared use spaces (currently pay by phone and resident and business permit holder) on Ironmonger Row, south of the electric vehicle bay, to be repurposed to become resident and business permit parking only spaces.

-If you have any queries or would like a paper copy of the full proposals or survey, please email: environment@islington.gov.uk or write to us at: 1 Cottage Road, Islington, N7 8TY.
+If you have any queries, please email: environment@islington.gov.uk or write to us at: 1 Cottage Road, Islington, N7 8TY.